Nádleehi: Fred Martinez

 Fred Martinez lived in Cortez, Colorado, on a Diné reservation, with his mother Pauline Mitchell.
 Friends of Martinez said that he was often harassed in school by their peers, for his feminine nature.
 Martinez's mother was supportive of her son and his friends, a number of whom were also gender nonconforming or LGBT.
-Diné society is traditionally matrilineal, with honored social and ceremonial roles for certain gender-variant members of the community, and Martinez's mother, grandmother, and others in the community recognized and accepted him as nádleehí.
+Diné society is traditionally matrilineal, with honored social and ceremonial roles for certain gender-variant members of the community, and Martinez's mother, grandmother, and others in the community recognized and accepted him as nádleehi.

-Fred Martinez was murdered by Shaun Murphey in June 2001, and it was determined that Murphey's motives were linked to Martinez's nádleehí status.
+Fred Martinez was murdered by Shaun Murphey in June 2001, and it was determined that Murphey's motives were linked to Martinez's nádleehi status.
 Murphey was arrested and sentenced, though it was not ruled as a hate crime.
-A documentary about Fred Martinez's case, Two-Spirits, explores both Martinez's life and the nádleehí role in traditional Diné culture.
+A documentary about Fred Martinez's case, Two-Spirits, explores both Martinez's life and the nádleehi role in traditional Diné culture.